streathamchess/streathamchess.github.io/about/venues.md

 [Croydon & District League](http://www.croydonchessleague.org.uk/) at Streatham Library.
 We have a 7-board team in the second division of the Surrey League, and three 4-board teams in the Croydon & District League.
 Our away matches are held at various venues around South London and Surrey.
 Several regulars drive to away matches, so lifts are usually available to those that want them.

 We will also hold  several internal club competitions at Streatham Library.
-Currently two rapidplay events and a blitz tournament are expected to take place, taking advantage quiet periods in the league schedule.
+Currently two rapidplay events and a blitz tournament are expected to take place, taking advantage of quiet periods in the league schedule.

 <a name="whitelion"></a>